agsmgmaster64/worldlinkdeluxe-amegigi/README.md

-# worldlinkdeluxe-ame
+# worldlinkdeluxe-amesame

 ### Important: DO NOT use GitHub's "Download Zip" option.
 Using this option will not download the commit history required to update your expansion version or merge other feature branches.
 Instead, please read [this guide](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) to learn how to fork the repository and clone locally from there.

-## What is worldlinkdeluxe-ame?
+## What is worldlinkdeluxe-amesame?

 worldlinkdeluxe-ame is a decomp port of Touhou Puppet Play World Link Deluxe using pokeemerald-expansion based off of pret's [pokeemerald](https://github.com/pret/pokeemerald) decompilation project.
 It is currently a work-in-progress at the moment and should be treated as such.